Give Your Laundry Room a Lift

 You might also shop for whimsical wall art that fits a laundry room (like the example at left).
 Even items like an antique washboard offer dimension and interest.
 And don’t forget the floor – since laundry rooms typically have tile or wood, a soft rug under your feet might make the clothes sorting folding just a bit easier.

-If we can help you restyle your laundry room, or with any of your design needs, please contact us.
+If we can help you restyle your laundry room design in San Diego, or with any of your design needs, please contact us.